Declan-Stockdale-Garbutt/streamlit_calcudoku_solver/README.md

 ### Run Locally
+This is alot more involed and may involve modifying the code to include paths to relevant files The Tesseract directory must be added to the PATH
+In calcucdoku_solver.py lines 235, 354 should point to tessdata folder e.g. --tessdata-dir "tessdata directory" --psm 6 --oem 3 (--tessdata-dir "C:/Program Files/Tesseract-OCR/tessdata" --psm 6 --oem 3

+The tessdata folder whoul also have the math_cells and given_cells traineddata files.
+If not, copy them into the folder.

 ```bash
 # Create virtual environment click y to install additional downloads if required
 $ conda create -n streamlit_calcudoku_solver python=3.8